Washington, D.C. on a Budget with Kids

 Museum of the Bible, National Air & Space Museum, National Museum American Indian, Botanic Gardens, & National Gallery of Art, East

 Museum of Bible - (2 hours but could have spent longer) - This was wonderful getting to see all the ancient artifacts, manuscripts of the Bible, and a village recreated to look like one that Jesus might have gone through!
 If we had more time, I would have loved to have spent a day there to let my children watch the Drive Through History videos that are showing in most of the rooms.
 We finished with my children's favorite: the best children's play area of all the museums.
-Make sure to notice the collection of fragments that purport to be a part of the Dead Sea Scrolls (the authenticity of some of them are still in question -- which is noted at the museum), 1542 Latin Bible signed by Martin Luther, the first edition King James Bible New Testaments (only 2 are known to exist), and the 1592 Bible owned by William Bradford.
+Make sure to notice the collection of fragments that purport to be a part of the Dead Sea Scrolls (the authenticity of some of them are still in question -- which is noted at the museum), 1542 Latin Bible signed by Martin Luther, the first edition King James Bible New Testaments (only 2 are known to exist), and the 1592 Bible owned by William Bradford. *Note added in 2019: This museum accepted donations for entry when we visited, but it now charges an entry fee.

 National Museum American Indian - (1 hour) - I was pleasantly surprised by all that was included in this museum that includes numerous recreations of tribal villages and lots of Indian artifacts.
 Even though the building is enormous, it is mostly empty space.
 Tip: On sunny days you can see rainbows spill across the floor and walls of the atrium thanks to prisms set high in a south window.